The Ultimate Outlander Itinerary

 From Fife to South Queensferry, Inverness to Glencoe, Outlander has been filmed right across the country, and the Spirit of Scotland travel pass is the only ticket you’ll need to experience the show’s mysterious world.

 As season four of Outlander is released on DVD we have loved reliving our favourite moments from the last series.
 It showcases the dramatic Scottish scenery perfectly.
 If you’ve always fancied walking in the shoes of your favourite characters, we've crafted a bespoke itinerary for fans of the smash-hit show to experience some of the real-life filming locations, all easily accessible by rail.

 Start your Outlander adventure in Glasgow, the biggest city in Scotland and home to a number of filming locations throughout the series.
-The trendy west end is home to Glasgow University and Kelvingrove Park, both of which have been used in season three.
+The trendy West End is home to Glasgow University and Kelvingrove Park, both of which have been used in season 3.
 In town you’ll find George Square where Frank proposed to Claire in season 1 and Glasgow Cathedral which doubles as L’Hopital Des Anges in Paris where Claire volunteers to work in season 2.
 St Andrew’s in the Square, close to Glasgow Green is where Jamie and Claire attended the theatre with Governor Tyrone in season 4.

 Day 2 (first day of travel)